PraneethSandaruwan/Police-Data-Analysis/README.md

 # Police-Data-Analysis
-This is a Police data analysis project. all the insights findings have clearly mentioned in the project.
+This is a Police data analysis project.
+All the analysis have clearly mentioned in the project.

 # Data Collection
-Data were collected from kaggle website.
+Dataset was collected from kaggle.
+We acknowledge their support in sharing this data.
+Their support made this analysis possible.

 # Skills
 Python, Pandas